SyedIbrahimHamza/Voting-Eligibility-Checker/README.md

 Voter Eligibility Checker

 A simple terminal-based Voter Eligibility Checker built with Python.
-The program allows users to check voter eligibility based on age, register eligible voters by collecting their full name, age, and CNIC, and view basic voting requirements.
+The program allows users to register eligible voters, validate age and CNIC input, search for a registered voter, view all registered voters, view basic voting requirements, and repeatedly interact with the program through a menu.

 This project is designed as a beginner-level Python practice project for learning: